2RC Stamperia d'arte

 Here is the transfer to Via Madonna di Fatima !!

 A large, spacious, well-lit room with a solid base in which large weights can be placed without any problem.
-The test was immediately made, by installing our real, first "ALESSANDRO" chalcographic press which allowed us to print Burri's combustions, finally, with true serenity and satisfaction of the undersigned designer of our Alessandro.
+The test was immediately made, by installing our real, first "ALESSANDRO" chalcographic press which allowed us to print Burri's combustion, finally, with a real serenity and satisfaction of the undersigned designer of our Alessandro.

 Here we dedicated all our commitment to having more and more contacts with new artists, but more than anything else, to consolidate the technical and human commitment and no less important than friendship, with the "great" with whom the relationships were never interrupted.